MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 Service workers are defined in a special JavaScript file.
 For more information, navigate to [Using Service Workers][MDNUsingServiceWorkers] and [Service Worker API][MDNServiceWorkerApi].

-To build a service worker in your project, use the **Cache-first network** service worker recipe from [PWA Builder][PwaBuilderServiceWorker].
+To build a service worker in your project, use the **Cache-first network** service worker recipe.

-1. Navigate to [pwabuilder.com/serviceworker][PwaBuilderServiceWorker], select the **Cache-first network** service worker, and select the **Download** button.
-The downloaded file contains the following files:
+1. Copy the source files [pwabuilder-sw-register.js][PwaBuilderServiceWorkerRegisterJS] and [pwabuilder-sw.js][PwaBuilderServiceWorkerJS] to the `public` folder in your web app project.

     *   `pwabuilder-sw-register.js`
     *   `pwabuilder-sw.js`

-1. Copy the downloaded files to the `public` folder in your web app project.
 1. In Visual Studio Code, open `/public/index.html` and add the following code snippet inside the `<head>` tag.

     ```html
     <script type="module" src="/pwabuilder-sw-register.js"></script>
     ```

 Your web app now has a service worker that uses the cache-first strategy.
-You new service worker fetches resources from the cache first, and from the network only as needed.
+The new service worker fetches resources from the cache first, and from the network only as needed.
 Cached resources include images, JavaScript, CSS, and HTML.

 Use the following steps to confirm that your service worker runs.